 15. Formaldehyde: Can cause immune system toxicity, respiratory irritation, and cancer.
 Used in baby bath soap, nail polish, and hair dye as a break-down product of diazolidinyl urea, imidazolidinyl urea, and quarternium compounds.

 16. P-Phenylenediamene (PPD's): It is also listed as 1,4-Benzenediamene, p-Phenyldiamene, and 4-Phenyldiamene.Commonly found in hair dyes, this chemical can damage the nervous system, cause lung irritation, skin rashes and other allergic reactions.

 17. Lead and Mercury: Although these are natural elements, they can be toxic to the humans.
 They are natural contaminants of hydrated silica, one of the ingredients in toothpaste, and lead acetate is sometimes found in hair-dye.
 Brain-damaging mercury, found in the preservative "thimerosol," is used in some mascaras.

-18. Nanoparticles: Particles in cosmetic ingredients that are milled to less that 100 nanometers, becoming small enough to penetrate the skin, flood blood steam and enter brain cells.
+18. Nanoparticles: Cosmetic ingredients that are milled to less that 100 nanometers, becoming small enough to penetrate the skin, flood blood steam and enter the brain.